Indonesian Coal Mining Association (APBI)

 Indonesia

-Climate Lobbying Overview: The Indonesian Coal Mining Association (APBI) supports a significant role for coal in the future energy mix, contrary to IPCC recommendations.
+Climate Policy Engagement Overview: The Indonesian Coal Mining Association (APBI) supports a significant role for coal in the future energy mix, contrary to IPCC recommendations.
 APBI has also expressed negative positions on carbon taxes in Indonesia, although there is limited evidence of transparent engagement with specific climate-related regulations in recent years.

 Top-line Messaging on Climate Policy: APBI has limited top-line engagement with climate policy.
 In a March 2023 newsletter, the organization appeared to support the Indonesian government's net-zero emissions by 2060 target.
 In a December 2022 newsletter, the company acknowledged, but did not take a clear position on Indonesia’s Nationally Determined Contribution (NDC) targets, as outlined by the Paris Agreement.
 APBI did not explicitly support the Paris Agreement or the need for government regulation to respond to climate change.